 As shown in Table 18, the existing LOS for all the study intersections is 'D' or better during both the AM and PM peak hours.
-It should also be noted that each approach for all the study intersections is operating at LOS 'D' or better, except for the eastbound approach at Sonoran Desert Drive and North Valley

-Parkway intersection, and the southbound approach Road intersection during the PM peak hour.
+It should also be noted that each approach for all the study intersections is operating at LOS 'D' or better, except for the northbound and eastbound approaches at Sonoran Desert Drive and North Valley Parkway intersection during the PM peak hour.